 - Are there signs or markings to manage traffic in the area of the silo? (packing tractors, trucks, etc)

-- Do silage harvest teammates remain in their tractor/truck and wear neon yellow?
+- Do silage harvest teammates remain in their tractor/truck and wear safety vests with high visibility?

-- Are you using the buddy system when working around a silo or bunker so that you are not working alone?
+- Are you using the buddy system when working around silage?

 - Is the storage area marked with signage?